donejs/donejs/docs/guides/bitballs.md

   {}
 ```

-The `/services/session` is singular because there can only be
+The [`/services/session`](http://donejs.github.io/bitballs/docs/services%7Csession.html) api is singular because there can only be
 one session available to a particular user.
 We'll discuss
 this more in the [Users, Sessions, and Access section](#section=section_Users_Sessions_andAccess)

 ### Component map